-- (a) Explanations on the main drivers of LCR results and the evolution of the contribution of inputs to the LCR's calculation over time: - The LCR is affected by depositors' activities that is inflows and outflows of funds for operational or economic reasons, and corresponding changes in the HQLA. - (b) Explanations on the changes in the LCR over time: - LCR dynamics are mainly affected by developments in the deposit base and corresponding actions taken by the management to manage liquidity position accordingly. - (c) Explanations on the actual concentration of funding sources: - The Group is primarily deposit funded.
-Deposits are diversified among Retail and Corporate segments. - (d) High-level description of the composition of the institution's liquidity buffer: - Mainly comprised of central bank balances and high-quality debt securities. - (e) Derivative exposures and potential collateral calls: - Derivatives are mainly used for management of the open currency position.
-Collateral pledged and received can be volatile over time and depends on the underlying risk factor dynamics, mainly FX rates, but for the Group is immaterial in absolute terms due to short maturity and low gross volumes. - (f) Currency mismatch in the LCR: - The Group predominantly operates in EUR currency and has low levels of assets and liabilities in foreign currencies.
-Low currency mismatch in LCR is observed. - (g) Other items in the LCR calculation that are not captured in the LCR disclosure template but that the institution considers relevant for its liquidity profile:
+- (a) Explanations on the main drivers of LCR results and the evolution of the contribution of inputs to the LCR's calculation over time: - The LCR is affected by depositors' activities that is inflows and outflows of funds for operational or economic reasons, and corresponding changes in the HQLA. - (b) Explanations on the changes in the LCR over time: LCR dynamics are mainly affected by developments in the deposit base and corresponding actions taken by the management to manage liquidity position accordingly. - (c) Explanations on the actual concentration of funding sources: - The Group is primarily deposit funded.
+Deposits are diversified among Retail and Corporate segments. (d) High-level description of the composition of the institution's liquidity buffer: - Mainly comprised of central bank balances and high-quality debt securities. - (e) Derivative exposures and potential collateral calls: The Group's exposures to derivative counterparties arise from its activities in managing foreign exchange risk and interest rate risk.
+Collateral pledged and received can be volatile over time and depends on the underlying risk factor dynamics, but for the Group is not substantial in absolute terms. - (f) Currency mismatch in the LCR: The Group predominantly operates in EUR currency and has low levels of assets and liabilities in foreign currencies.
+Low currency mismatch in LCR is observed. - (g) Other items in the LCR calculation that are not captured in the LCR disclosure template but that the institution considers relevant for its liquidity profile: - n/a